openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### Installation Info

+The `tkn pac info` command provides information about your Pipelines-as-Code installation, including its location and version.

+By default, it displays the version of the Pipelines-as-Code controller and the namespace where Pipelines-as-Code is installed.
+This information is accessible to all users on the cluster through a special ConfigMap named `pipelines-as-code-info`.
+This ConfigMap has broad read access in the namespace where Pipelines-as-Code is installed.

-The command tkn pac info provides information about your Pipelines-as-Code installation, including the location and version.
-You can also view an overview of all Repositories CR created on the cluster and their associated URLs.
+If you are a cluster admin, you can also view an overview of all created Repositories CR on the cluster, along with their associated URLs.

-If your have your installation set-up with a [GitHub App](../../install/github_apps), you will be able to the see details of the installed application along with other relevant information like the URL endpoint configured for your GitHub APP.
+As an admin, if your installation is set up with a [GitHub App](../../install/github_apps), you can see the details of the installed application and other relevant information, such as the URL endpoint configured for your GitHub App.
 By default, this will display information from the public GitHub API, but you can specify a custom GitHub API URL using the `--github-api-url` argument.

-It's important to note that only administrators with permission to read the `pipelines-as-code-secret` secret and list all Repository CR on the cluster are authorized to access this command.

 {{< /details >}}